PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 ```

 The following tables are a summary of the feature gates that you can set on
-different Kubernetes components.
+different PlaidCloud components.

-- The "Since" column contains the Kubernetes release when a feature is introduced
+- The "Since" column contains the PlaidCloud release when a feature is introduced
   or its release stage is changed.
-- The "Until" column, if not empty, contains the last Kubernetes release in which
+- The "Until" column, if not empty, contains the last PlaidCloud release in which
   you can still use a feature gate.
 - If a feature is in the Alpha or Beta state, you can find the feature listed
   in the [Alpha/Beta feature gate table](#feature-gates-for-alpha-or-beta-features).